WonyoungCho/plink/docs/GWAS.md

   : hetero_prun.ped + hetero_prun.map
 ```

 # LD : R2 > 0.2
 ```
 $ plink --file hetero_prun --r2 dprime inter-chr with-freqs --ld-window-r2 0.2
   : plink.ld
 ```
+- Association is the relation between an allele and a phenotype, whereas LD refers to the relation between two alleles or to the relation between two genotypes.

 # LD pruning
 ```